Is Hummus Low FODMAP? Yes at a Small Serve, No at a Big One

 Why commercial hummus is a problem

 Open any tub of supermarket hummus and check the ingredients.
-You'll almost always see "garlic", real, fresh garlic, usually a noticeable amount.
+The label almost always lists "garlic", real, fresh garlic, usually a noticeable amount.

 Fresh garlic is one of the highest-fructan foods in existence, and fructans don't cook out, dilute away, or disappear in a food processor.
-A tub of hummus made with a couple of cloves of garlic is going to push the fructan load well past elimination-phase thresholds in a normal scoop.
-We cover this in more detail in is garlic low FODMAP, but the practical rule is: if the ingredient list shows fresh garlic and the product isn't specifically low-FODMAP tested, assume it isn't elimination-phase compliant.
+A tub of hummus made with a couple of cloves of garlic pushes the fructan load well past elimination-phase thresholds in a normal scoop.
+See is garlic low FODMAP for the full breakdown, but the practical rule is: if the ingredient list shows fresh garlic and the product isn't specifically low-FODMAP tested, assume it isn't elimination-phase compliant.

 This is also why Monash-tested recipes, rather than generic supermarket tubs, are the reliable route to a safe serve.
 Standard commercial hummus is built for flavor, which usually means more garlic and a more generous default scoop than the diet allows.

 The fix isn't finding a magic brand.
-It's making it yourself, or buying one of the small handful of hummus products that are specifically low-FODMAP certified (either Monash University Low FODMAP Certified or marked by the separate FODMAP Friendly program), those use garlic-infused oil instead of fresh garlic.
+It's making it at home, or buying one of the small handful of hummus products that are specifically low-FODMAP certified (either Monash University Low FODMAP Certified or marked by the separate FODMAP Friendly program).
+Those use garlic-infused oil instead of fresh garlic.

 The 2-tablespoon reality